 Medical Office Assistant Program Outline & Career Information

-Students receive comprehensive training directed towards completion of the Medical Office Assistant Diploma.
-Students must demonstrate their ability to conduct themselves in a professional setting including presenting a professional image, ethical behavior, medical jurisprudence, the ability to establish client rapport and the use of effective communication, time management, and problem solving techniques.
+Students in the Medical Office Assistant (MOA) Program receive comprehensive training directed towards completion of the MOA Diploma.
+Students must demonstrate their ability to conduct themselves in a professional setting including presenting a professional image, ethical behavior and medical jurisprudence.
+Furthermore, student must demonstrate the ability to establish client rapport and the use of effective communication, time management, and problem-solving techniques.

 - Theory – 30 Weeks

 This module provides students with an overview of Microsoft Office and create skills that permit them to work with several MS modules as they relate specifically to project management.
 Students develop skills in Microsoft Office, Excel, PowerPoint, MS Project and Outlook.